What is the Document Versioning Feature?

 When this feature is enabled, Migrate will attempt to migrate previous versions of the document alongside the current version.
 For the majority of cases, the number of versions migrated to the destination will be less than exists in the source.
 In this instance, the version numbering in the destination will not match the numbering in the source.

-The diagram below shows which versions will be migrated, and what the impact on the version number will be;
+In an example scenario, there is a document with 9 previous versions alongside the current version.
+If the migration takes place with the option to migrate 5 previous versions selected, the diagram below shows which versions will be migrated and what the impact on the version number will be;

 - This is a feature per configuration, so if you want to migrate only some older versions for specific sites/libraries, you’ll need to make sure these are in their own config with this feature enabled.

 - This feature only supports the major versions of documents.
 Minor versions (e.g. draft versions that aren’t published) are not supported.

 - Enabling this feature will significantly increase migration timescales due to the volume of extra data being migrated - for example, by enabling this at the lowest number of 5 previous versions, we are migrating approximately 5 times the amount of data for each document.

 - If exporting or importing any individual version fails, we will fail the current version and all previous versions.